oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

 EC23
 ----
-This is from the old version of ECmean4 and does not include values for global tas.
+This is from the old version of |ecmean| and does not include values for global tas.
 This reference dataset collects global mean observational targets used by the global_mean.py script to compute global averages.
 The variables are derived from a combination of observational and reanalysis products (e.g. CRU, ERA5, MSWEP, CERES-EBAF, ESA-CCI, Wild 2020), depending on the physical quantity considered.
 Most fields are defined over the 1991–2020 period, while other variables use shorter observational windows due to data availability.